New to Teaching at Stanford

 CTL's Academic Technology Solutions Lab (ATSL) is a resource center for faculty, instructors, and teaching assistants interested in using academic technology to improve teaching, learning, and research.
 Visit their learning technology page to review the many tools, software, and hardware available, or email email@example.com to schedule an appointment.

 Questions about classroom spaces and technology?
 Learning Technology and Spaces, a part of Stanford Student Affairs, supports a variety of platforms, tools, and services, as well as technology-rich classrooms and learning spaces.

 What is my eligibility for tuition and training reimbursement?

 Did you know that you may be eligible for tuition and training programs that provide funds for training and courses related to your career development (e.g., STAP funds)?
-Find out if you are eligible.

 Where can I find teaching grants and awards?

-Start with Recognition on the VPUE website.
+Start with the Recognition section on the VPUE website.

 Take advantage of the CTL grants and programs designed for Stanford faculty and instructional teams.

 Stanford has numerous internal funding opportunities for faculty and their research teams, but it’s not always apparent where they all are, or how to apply.
 Stanford Seed Funding makes it easy to find opportunities and simple to apply.